Baidicoot/sudoku-solver/README.md

 A generic solver for sudoku.
 Inspired by [Chris Wilde](https://github.com/chriswilde).

+Now also has a solver for some Knight problem we also got given.

 ## Usage
 Compile the program (if you have `gcc`) with `gcc -o sudoku main.c solve.c helper.c`.
 Puzzles are inputted as raw text, with `0` representing an empty tile, in the form: